cztomsik/graffiti/README.md

 </div>
 <br>

-## Status
-Please note that we are still finishing major rewrite which started almost 3 months ago (yeah, I know but it was really needed) so the docs are off (a lot).
-That said, we've also gained some other cool features along the way (text-align, images, shadow).
-As with other hobby projects, there are no ETAs, but it's very close now.
-Follow me on my [twitter](https://twitter.com/cztomsik) to get notified :-)

 ## Why it's interesting
 - quick to setup, apart from rust, it should be just one `npm install` away
 - can be combined with most of the libraries you already know (react, mobx, lodash, ...)